• Skip to primary navigation

 • Remove from heat then whisk in the cornstarch and remaining 1/4 teaspoon of black pepper.
 Adjust seasoning to taste then allow the gravy to stand for 5 minutes, until thickened.

 • Spoon equal portions of mashed potatoes onto each serving plate.
 Layer sausages over the mashed potatoes.
 Ladle the gravy over the sausages and potatoes.
-Garnish with a sprinkling of scallions, if using, then serve hot.
+Garnish with a sprinkling of scallions.
+Serve hot.

 Nutrition